Deployment on AWS

 - Update the

-qrvey_chart_versionvariable in yourconfig.jsonfile to the desired new version.
+qrvey_chart_versionvariable in yourconfig.jsonfile to the new version.

 After updating the version, repeat Steps 2–6 from the Installation section, using the updated qrvey_version value in the relevant commands.

-Switching from Multi-AZ to Single-AZ Configuration
+Switch from Multi-AZ to Single-AZ Configuration

 If you are upgrading from v9.0.x or v9.1.x to v9.2 or later, note that previous versions used a multi-AZ configuration, where nodes could be distributed across different Availability Zones (AZs).
 This can result in intra-AZ data transfer costs.